yilingchung/Towards_KN_CN_Generation/README.md

-This work aims at generating knowledge-bound counter narratives, using 2 moudles, knowledge retrieval module and counter narrative generation module.
+This work aims at generating knowledge-bound counter narratives, using 2 modules, knowledge retrieval module and counter narrative generation module.

 #### Requirements:
 ```